Henry Thomas Butler, 4th Earl of Carrick1

 Consanguinity Index=0.0%

-Henry Thomas Butler, 4th Earl of Carrick was born in February 1834.1 He was the son of Somerset Richard Butler, 3rd Earl of Carrick and Lucy French.2 He died on 16 April 1846 at age 12, while at school, from water on the brain, unmarried.3 He was buried at Cheam, Surrey, England.3
+Henry Thomas Butler, 4th Earl of Carrick was born in February 1834.1 He was the son of Somerset Richard Butler, 3rd Earl of Carrick and Lucy French.2 He died on 16 April 1846 at age 12, while at school, from water on the brain, unmarried.3 He was buried at Cheam, Surrey, EnglandG.3

-He succeeded to the title of 11th Viscount Ikerrin, co.
-Tipperary [I., 1629] on 4 February 1838.1 He succeeded to the title of 4th Earl of Carrick, co.
+He succeeded as the 11th Viscount Ikerrin, co.
+Tipperary [I., 1629] on 4 February 1838.1 He succeeded as the 4th Earl of Carrick, co.
 Tipperary [I., 1748] on 4 February 1838.1

 Citations

-- [S6] G.E.
+3. [S6] G.E.
 Cokayne; with Vicary Gibbs, H.A.
 Doubleday, Geoffrey H. White, Duncan Warrand and Lord Howard de Walden, editors, The Complete Peerage of England, Scotland, Ireland, Great Britain and the United Kingdom, Extant, Extinct or Dormant, new ed., 13 volumes in 14 (1910-1959; reprint in 6 volumes, Gloucester, U.K.: Alan Sutton Publishing, 2000), volume III, page 61.
 Hereinafter cited as The Complete Peerage.

 M, #13112, b.
 9 February 1897, d.
 20 February 1971